MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Select **Edit policy** from the top of the window.
     1. Read the description under “Choose sensitivity labels to publish”.
 Notice the labels that are listed.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. The next page is to "Assign admin units"; review the description for admin units.
+    1. Review the description for "Assign admin units".
 The Admin units are set to the full directory, don't change any settings.
 Select **Next**.
-    1. Read the description under “Publish to users and groups”.
+    1. Review the description for “Publish to users and groups”.
 Notice this label is available to all users.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
     1. Review the policy settings.
+Select **Require users to apply a label to their emails and documents** and review the description provided.
 Select **Next** on the bottom of the page.
-    1. Read description under, "Apply a default label to documents."
+    1. Read description under "Apply a default label to documents."
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. Read description under, "Apply a default label to emails."
+    1. Read description under "Apply a default label to emails" and "Inherit label from attachments".
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. Read description under, "Default settings for meetings and calendar events."
+    1. Read description under "Apply a default label to meetings and calendar events".
 Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. Read description under, "Apply a default label to Power BI content."
+    1. Read description under "Apply a default label to Power BI content".
 Don’t change any settings.
 Select **Next** on the bottom of the page.
     1. The last configuration option is to name your policy.
 Since you're editing the policy, the name field is greyed out.
 Select **Next** on the bottom of the page.
     1. Review the policy settings.
-Since nothing was changed select **Cancel** to return to the Label policies page.
+Select **Cancel** to discard any changes and return to the Label policies page.

 1. From the Information protection page, select Auto-labeling.
 Review the description.
 Note that you create auto-labeling policies to automatically apply sensitivity labels to email messages or OneDrive and SharePoint files that contain sensitive info.
 No auto-label policies have been preconfigured in our tenant.
 To create a new auto-label policy, select **Create auto-label policy**.
 Here you will walk through the steps to create a new policy.
     1. You start by choosing the information you want this label applied to.
 Note the available options.
 Select **Medical and health** then select one of the available templates.
 Select **Next**.